Armed robbers hit 18 businesses across metro Atlanta

 Agents told Channel 2’s Christian Jennings that the robbers have hit restaurants, gas stations and banks.

-Detectives say a SunTrust Bank on Pleasant Hill Road was the latest target.
+Detectives say a SunTrust Bank on Pleasant Hill Road that was robbed Thursday was the latest target.

 The FBI says at least two men, maybe more, have hit 18 different businesses in DeKalb, Rockdale, Gwinnett and Newton counties all since Valentine’s Day.